-The zombie apocalypse film 28 Days Later about a rage-inducing virus spreading from animals (chimpanzees) and causing societal UK clearcollapse in ly borrows a lot of ideas from The Day of the Triffids (for example, the protagonist wakes up from a coma to a devastated world).
+The zombie apocalypse film 28 Days Later about a rage -inducing virus spreading from animals (chimpanzees) and causing societal the UK clearcollapse in ly borrows a lot of ideas from The Day of the Triffids (for example, the protagonist wakes up from a coma to a devastated world).
 The infected can no longer function cognitively and simply starve to death.
 The sequel 28 Weeks Later shows the "Rage virus" being spread to Europe (the pandemic originally having been contained within Britain) by an asymptomatic carrier - one of the biggest fears in any pandemic scenario.

-Ray Bradbury's short-story collection The Martian Chronicles (1950) contains a short story that also touches upon disease, "And the Moon Be Still as Bright".
-In this story, the fourth manned expedition to Mars discovers that the Martians have been mostly wiped out by chickenpox (an infection caused by a virus), brought by one of the previous expeditions.
-It is ultimately a story about colonisation.
-Bradbury ponders on whether there is a right or wrong form of colonisation, with wrong being an attempt to recreate Earth (thereby repeating old mistakes) and right having respect for the fallen civilisation (and learning from it).
+Ray Bradbury's short-story collection The Martian Chronicles (1950) contains a short story that also touches upon disease, "And the Moon Be Still as The most interesting viral analogies are the indirect Bright".
+In this story, the fourth manned expedition to ones made by the existence of the Borg.
+We first Mars discovers that the Martians have been mostly encounter them in Star Trek - The Next Generation.
+In wiped out by chickenpox (an infection caused by a the virus), brought by one of the previous expeditions.
+It Worlds" (which ends season 3 and begins season 4), is ultimately a story about colonisation.
+Bradbury Captain Picard is "assimilated" and briefly becomes ponders on whether there is a right or wrong form of Locutus, a mouthpiece for the Borg Collective's hive colonisation, with wrong being an attempt to recreate mind.
+The Borg are clearly presented as a militaristic Earth (thereby repeating old mistakes) and right virus - taking over entire races, using "nanoprobes" to having respect for the fallen civilisation (and learning infect their technology, and disposing of the weak. from it).
 We are left with the question - are humans an infestation on Mars or will they become the new Martians in a brave new world?
 This question is highlighted in another short story in this collection, "Night Meeting", where two characters meet outside time but without us knowing which one represents the past and which the future.
 It is almost irrelevant as civilisations will always rise and fall and disease will always be one agent of change.

-The Star Trek canon also examines viruses in different contexts.
+contexts.
 The most fun episode is "Macrocosm" in Season 3 of Voyager.
-In it, we see Captain Janeway single-handedly fighting giant viruses in a spoof of Aliens.
-She is combating the result of a viral infection with insect-like macro-viruses flying around the ship infecting the crew and propagating from their living flesh.
-The doctor and Janeway manage to exterminate the giant bugs in the end with an antiviral gas.
-In reality, antiviral medication cannot be produced in less than one hour.
+In it, we see Captain Janeway is a vampire scientist attempting to create synthetic single-handedly fighting giant viruses in a spoof of blood.
+He discovers that an accidental cure has been Aliens.
+She is combating the result of a viral infection found for vampirism - using the right amount of sun with insect-like macro-viruses flying around the ship and water.
+Drinking the blood of a "cured" vampire infecting the crew and propagating from their living will cure the drinker too, but the protagonist must flesh.
+The doctor and Janeway manage to exterminate fight against the corporate powers that do not want to the giant bugs in the end with an antiviral gas.
+In change the status quo and lose their profits. reality, antiviral medication cannot be produced in less than one hour.